 I love teaching, and am always up to trying anything new, interesting, and daring that helps people learn better.

+My undergraduate teaching happens in multiple modalities and places.
 I was an early embracer of the challenge and special opportunities of online education, and currently teach about half my classes in virtual classrooms.
-Most of my other courses and training efforts are experiential in some fashion, such as research practica where I work with class of undergrads to design and execute real, publishable research projects from start to finish.
+Most of my other courses are experiential in some fashion, such as research practica where I work with class of undergrads to design and execute real, publishable research projects from start to finish.
 I recognize that most people learn fastest and best when they get fully immersed in the problem at hand, and the importance of teaching theory but constantly connecting it to concrete skills development.
-In 2019-20, my practicum class. is working together on designing and doing a study looking at how reliance on some devalued forms of drinking water signals poverty and low status, and as such is stigmatized.
+For example, a recent practicum class worked together on designing and doing a study in four different Arizona communities looking at how reliance on some devalued forms of drinking water signals poverty and low status, and as such is stigmatized.

 Here are some pics of my students learning-by-doing over the last 3 decades.